White Label Travel Platforms: The Ultimate Buyers Guide

-BAR (Best Available Rate): The BAR is a hotel’s lowest available rate of the day.
-This rate is open to the public, and usually does not require pre-payment, cancellation penalties outside their typical policy.
+BAR (Best Available Rate): The BAR is the hotel’s lowest available rate of the day.
+This rate is open to the public and usually does not require pre-payment or cancellation penalties outside their typical policy.
 This rate was created to respond to the complex pricing strategies imposed by online travel agencies.
-Usually this price is between 10%-25% off the rack rate.
+Usually, this price is between 10%-25% off the rack rate.

 Wholesale Rate: this is the rate offered by a wholesaler, who purchases multiple blocks of rooms at a discounted rate (see Net Rate).
 After a small markup, this rate is typically 15%-50% lower than the retail rate.

 Net Rate: This is the lowest rate for a room that the hotel will offer, while still maintaining the profitability of the room.
-This rate is usually made available only to B2B bulk buying wholesalers, (See bedbank or aggregator) who pre-purchases multiple blocks of hotel rooms at bulk rates, then sells each room B2C at a wholesale rate.
+This rate is usually made available only to B2B bulk-buying wholesalers, (See bedbank or aggregator) who pre-purchase multiple blocks of hotel rooms at bulk rates, then sell each room B2C at a wholesale rate.

 Other Terms Mentioned in this Article: